Skip to content

 • FatalWorkerExitError

-If the user provides on_error and does not explicitly match FatalWorkerTransientError, Geneva still applies that default retry behavior.
-If the user does explicitly match it, the user configuration wins.
+If the user provides on_error and does not explicitly match a fatal worker-loss type, Geneva still applies the corresponding default behavior.
+If the user does explicitly match one, the user configuration wins for that error type; for example, Fail(...) restores immediate job failure.
+Explicit fail-fast policies such as fail_fast() or an empty matcher list also restore immediate job failure for every exception.

 Examples: